kwal0203/RedTeamGO/README.md

 # RedTeamGO

 ## Overview
-This project provides a **Red Teaming System** designed to rigorously test and evaluate the security, robustness, and ethical behavior of large language models (LLMs).
+This project provides a proof-of-concept **Red Teaming System** designed to rigorously test and evaluate the security, robustness, and ethical behavior of Large Language Models (LLMs).
 The system generates adversarial scenarios to expose vulnerabilities and ensure the models meet high standards of safety and reliability.

 ## Features
 - **Adversarial Prompt Generation:** Automatically creates challenging prompts to test the boundaries of LLM behavior.